Mark-Ro/Weisfeiler-Lehmann-Test-for-k-unmatchability/README.md

-This repository implements an RDF graph anonymization pipeline based on **k-Weisfeiler–Lehman (k-WL)** coloring.
+This repository implements an RDF graph anonymization pipeline based on **Weisfeiler–Lehman** coloring.
 It identifies which RDF nodes must remain **blank** (unlabeled) to guarantee *k-anonymity under structural equivalence* as defined by the WL color refinement algorithm.

 Both a **pure Python** and a **Cython-accelerated** backend are available.